 Your computer supports Alert on LAN technology.
-Alert on LAN technology provides notification of changes in the computer system even if the computer is powered off.
-Working with DMI and Wake on LAN technologies, Alert on LAN helps to manage and monitor the hardware and software features of your computer.
+Alert on LAN technology provides notification of changes in the computer system even if the computer is turned off.
+Working with Desktop Management Interface (DMI) and Wake on LAN technologies, Alert on LAN helps to manage and monitor the hardware and software features of your computer.

-Alert on LAN generates notifications when the internal computer components have been removed, POST fails during a Wake on LAN attempt, or the computer is disconnected from the network or unplugged from the power outlet.
-Alert on LAN can be integrated with network-management software such as Intel LANClient Control Manager and IBM Netfinity Manager.
+Alert on LAN generates notifications when POST fails during a Wake on LAN attempt, the computer is disconnected from the network, or when the computer is unplugged from the electrical outlet.
+In models with a chassis-intrusion detector, Alert on LAN generates notifications when the cover has been removed.
+For more information about anti-intrusion features, see "Chassis-intrusion detector" on page 32.
+Alert on LAN can be integrated with network-management software such as LANClient Control Manager $^{\text{\tiny M}}$ and IBM Netfinity Manager.